-- 1. Core was moved by helicopter from the drill rig to the secure logging facilities at the Globe Creek Camp on a daily basis. - 2.
-Upon arrival at the core logging facility, core boxes were inspected for proper labeling and placement of core in each box. - 3.
+- 3. Core was moved to logging tables and placed in order by box number such that the lowest numbered box (with the shallowest drill core) was on the far left side of the logging bench and while the highest numbered box (with the deepest drill core) is on the far right side of the logging bench. - 4.
 Core was washed with a spray bottle and brush to remove polymer or other drill mud.
 A quick log of the general geology was performed for the purpose of a daily drill summary and sample blocks were inserted at each run block.
-Exceptions to this practice were rare, but would have to be made if run blocks were less than .5 ft. in length or if core recovery was too low to obtain a large enough sample for geochemical analysis. - 4.
-The drill core was logged by the author who has experience in the rock type, alteration and mineralization.
+Exceptions to this practice were rare, but would have to be made if run blocks were less than .5 ft. in length or if core recovery was too low to obtain a large enough sample for geochemical analysis. - 5.
+The drill core was logged by a senior geologist with experience in the rock type, alteration and mineralization.
 Details relating to lithology, structure, alteration and mineralization were recorded systematically.
-Details logged include morphology, mineralogy and color of quartz veins, sulfide mineralogy, form and abundance of minerals (in volume %), metallic oxide mineralogy, and any other feature related to gold, gold, copper-pathfinder or other metallic mineralization. - 5.
-Core recovery (ratio of core recovered in a given core run to the actual length of the core run) was calculated and recorded as a percent-recovered. - 6.
+Lithologic details were compiled on paper logs, and later converted to digital format.
+Structural details were measured and their angle to core axis recorded in the log.
+Details relating to the thickness, angle and other aspects were recorded in the log.
+Hydrothermal alteration features, such as quartz or sericite alteration, were noted in the logs and details relating to its extent and intensity were recorded.
+Hydrothermal mineralization was recorded in the log.
+Details recorded include morphology, mineralogy and color of quartz veins, sulfide mineralogy, form and abundance (in volume %), metallic oxide mineralogy, form and relative abundance, and any other feature related to gold, gold-pathfinder or other metallic mineralization.
+The geologist took close-up digital photographs of unique or otherwise significant features described above. - 6.
+Core recovery (ratio of core recovered in a given core run to the actual length of the core run) was calculated and recorded as a percent recovered.
 The RQD, or Rock Quality Designation, was calculated for each drill run by recording the combined length of whole (unbroken) core in each run measuring a minimum of twice the diameter of the core.
-This number is recorded as a percent of each total drill run. - 7.
-After logging and RQD were completed the core was transported via truck to Avalon's secure facility.
-The core was digitally photographed with a placard denoting hole number and footage contained in the box.
-Core run block and sample interval blocks were plainly visible in each picture. - 8.
-Core was then split in half length-wise using a tile saw fitted with a diamond blade. - 9.
-Every section of core drilled was then sampled by taking one half of the core drilled between each set of run blocks.
-Extra care was taken to ensure that only rock and rock fragments from the proper interval were collected in the sample bag.
-The individual sample bags were sealed and stored in Avalon Development's warehouse for subsequent batch shipping to the geochemical lab.
-The remaining half core is stored in the original boxes at Avalon's core logging facility. - 10.
-Bagged and labeled samples were picked up at Avalon Development by the ALS Chemex personnel.
-Samples were prepped and analyzed by ALS Chemex Labs.
+This number is recorded as a percent of each total drill run.
+The RQD, or Rock Quality Designation was calculated for each core run.
+The RQD is the combined length of all whole core segment in each core run that were greater than 10 cm (4 inches) or longer than twice the core diameter, divided by the total length of the recorded core run multiplied by 100 (expressed in % form).
+The total length of core includes all lost core sections.
+Breaks in the core that result from the drilling process or extraction of the core from the core barrel are usually fresh looking and have rough edges.
+These mechanical breaks were ignored while calculating RQD.
+Samples qualifying for addition in the RQD calculation would be 4 inches or more in length.
+RQD information was record percentage form on the logging sheet for each core run interval pulled by the drilling company.